taielab/awesome-hacking-lists/README.md

 ## Rust

+- [anewer](https://github.com/ysf/anewer) - anewer appends lines from stdin to a file if they don't already exist in the file.
+This is a rust version of https://github.com/tomnomnom/anew
 - [bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.
 - [check-if-email-exists](https://github.com/amaurymartiny/check-if-email-exists) - Check if an email address exists without sending any email, written in Rust.
 - [dog](https://github.com/ogham/dog) - Command-line DNS client